The breakdown of weak null singularities inside black holes: Introduction

 The uncharged gravitational collapse has been analysed in great detail by Christodoulou.
 Recall that in this case, no Cauchy horizon is allowed to emanate from time-like infinity $i^+$ due to the absence of charge or angular momentum.
-We sum up Christodoulou's main results, focusing on the aspects which are relevant to the topic we are concerned with: \begin{thm}[Christodoulou, Einstein-scalar-field in spherical symmetry \cite{Christo1}, \cite{Christo2}, \cite{Christo3}] For initial data as in Theorem \ref{Kommemi} in the more general BV class, assume that the Maxwell field is trivial: $F_{\mu \nu} \equiv 0$ and that the field is massless $m^2=0$.
+We sum up Christodoulou's main results on the black hole interior. \begin{thm}[Christodoulou, Einstein-scalar-field in spherical symmetry \cite{Christo1,Christo2,Christo3}] For initial data as in Theorem \ref{Kommemi} in the more general BV class, assume that the Maxwell field is trivial: $F_{\mu \nu} \equiv 0$ and that the field is massless $m^2=0$.
 Then: \begin{enumerate} \item There is no Cauchy horizon emanating from time-like infinity: $\CH = \emptyset$.

 \item There is no secondary outgoing null segment emanating from $b_{\Gamma}$ and where $r=0$: $\mathcal{S}_{\Gamma}^{2} =\emptyset$.